SRVSRR/CS112-Assignment-1/README.md

      - **Output**:
        - Displays and prints the class average to the user.

-   - **Option 5: Pass Rate**
+   - **Option 4: Pass Rate**
      - **Process**:
-       - The program checks each student's scores against predefined thresholds.
+       - The program calculates the total for each student and checks it against the threshold of 50.
-       - It identifies students who have failed either coursework, the final exam, or both.
+       - It then calculates the total number of students that have gotten equal to or greater than 50 and divides it by total students.
+       - The final calculation is multiplied by 100 to be turned into a percentage.
+     - **Output**:
-       - The IDs of failing students are displayed.
+       - Percent of students that have passed is displayed to user.
-     - **Output**: IDs of failing students are printed on the screen.

-   - **Option 4: Exit Program**
+   - **Option 5: Print Highest Scorer Details**
      - **Process**:
+       - The program calulcatesthe total for each student and identifies the student with the highest overall score.
+     - **Output**:
+       - Student ID, coursework, final exam marks and grade of highest scorer is displayed to user.

+   - **Option 6: Exit Program**
+     - **Process**:
-       - The program gracefully shuts down, closing any open files and releasing resources.
+       - The program leaves the loop and terminates.
-     - **Output**: Program terminates.
+     - **Output**: End program message is displayed to user.

-This list outlines the flow of operations within the program, from startup to the execution of each option.

 [
 <img width="1470" alt="Screenshot 2024-08-21 at 17 57 04" src="https://github.com/user-attachments/assets/1fe3b29a-3918-46ee-b538-3b54f83221ad">
 ](url)

-### Files

-- **A1_S11230430_S11234883.cpp**: The main C++ source code file.
-- **studentData.txt**: The text file containing the student data, formatted as follows:
-  - `ID`, `Coursework`, `Final_Exam`
-  - Example:
-    ```
-    S00001,46.05,39.4
-    S00002,23.6,12.4
-    ```

-### Output

-The program will display:

-- The average coursework and final exam scores.
-- The IDs of students with the highest scores.
-- The IDs of students who have failed based on the defined thresholds.

-## Contributors

-This project was completed by:

-- Rohan Nandan - S11234883
-- Vishant Kumar - S11230430